Essay

 April 2026

-Consciousness is not a light switch.
-It is closer to a fire.
+The mind is not a light switch.
+It is more like a fire.
 And what you repeatedly expose your attention to is either tending it or letting it go soft.

 That gap is what I want to write about.